Engage Local Communities

 • Ocean plastic cleaning

-The Community Engagement Strategy provides also indications and guidelines for the indirect engagements and all those initiatives run in collaboration with concession partners and suppliers at local level.
-These are activities defined, managed and driven by our concession partners and/or brand partners, and where Avolta contributes to with supporting activities; e.g. airport fund-raising initiatives, where Avolta provides space for the sale of water.
+The Avolta Community Engagement Strategy also provides indications and guidelines for both direct and indirect engagements, as well as all those initiatives run in collaboration with concession partners and suppliers at local level.

-During 2023, at global, country or location level, Avolta supported over 150 nonprofit organizations and social or humanitarian initiatives, promoting cultural events and causes and actively engaging our staff through volunteer work.
-In total, Avolta donated over CHF 9 million, of which 18 % through direct donations, 42 % in-kind and 40 % through fundraising.
+During 2024, at global, country or location level, we ran over 300 initiatives and supported more than 220 (2023: 150) non-profit organizations, social or humanitarian initiatives and local associations and initiatives, promoting cultural events and causes while actively engaging our staff through volunteer work.
+In total, Avolta donated over CHF 9.7 million (+8 % vs 2023), of which 24 % through direct donations, 39 % in-kind and 37 % through fundraising.

 Stakeholder value allocation